Cricut Layered Freezer Paper T-Shirt Stencil Mini Monsters

 The MOST IMPORTANT thing I can tell you about this project is to make SURE you are using FREEZER PAPER.
 It is NOT the same thing as wax paper.
 Freezer paper is only waxy on one side.
 You put that side against your shirt or fabric.
 As that wax melts it sticks the stencil to your fabric.
 Very cool!
 If you used wax paper, it would stick to your shirt, but it would also stick to your iron.
 That’s bad news for your iron.

 Do you heart that little tabletop ironing board?
 I do.
 It’s perfect for small projects.
 I got it at Walmart for about $7.
+This one at Amazon is nice because it will even hold your iron.
+I kinda want to upgrade.

 I put the waxy side down on my Cricut mat.
 It helped me remember to put the waxy side down when I ironed.
 I cut the different layers of the mummy out using the regular blade set at 4, speed 2 and pressure 3.
 For my first time trying this, choosing to do a layered design was harder than it had to be.
 It worked out fine, but if you want to do something fast I’d suggest doing a single layer or lettering.
 I let each layer dry for four hours before adding the next layer.
 So…it took a while.
 I just wanted to be sure I didn’t smear anything.